The King of Braves GaoGaiGar Final: Light novel

 A sequel web light novel, titled King of Kings: GaoGaiGar VS Betterman (覇界王～ガオガイガー対ベターマン～, Hakaiō ~Gaogaigā tai Betāman ~) was written by Yuichiro Takeda and released by Sunrise under the Yatate Bunko imprint from September 30, 2016 to March 17, 2021.
 It serves as a crossover to Betterman, using unused concepts from GaoGaiGar Final Project Z. The story takes place 8 years after the events of the OVA, focusing on both Mamoru and Kaido and the newly formed Gutsy Global Guard as they battle against the threat of Triple Zero, known also as The Power.
 While another faction known as Somniums, stars to mysteriously support GGG as they prepare for an event referred as the Age of Patria.
-Two novels volume is released by Shinkigensha on June 22, 2017 and April 28, 2020.
+Shinkigensha compiled the web novels and published it in a physical novel form from June 22, 2017 to September 28, 2021.

 An ongoing web manga adaption was released in September 2018, written by Yuichiro Takeda and illustrated by Naoyuki Fujisawa.
 The first tankobon volume was released on March 27, 2019.